Parent Info is a new free service for schools.

 Parent Info is a collaboration between Parent Zone, which has been providing information and support to parents for a decade, and CEOP, the Child Exploitation and Online Protection command of the National Crime Agency.

 There are two ways of taking the feed onto your own website.

 Choose a feed:

 This allows schools to pull articles in RSS format from the Parent Info syndication service and load it into the school’s own content management system.
 Someone at school will need to check the feed at regular intervals for new or updated content.
-We aim to produce a couple of new articles a week - sometimes topical - so this could be five minutes once a week.
+We publish new articles weekly, so this could be five minutes once a week or so.

 Details of how to use the RSS feed will depend on the content management system used by individual schools - if you have already registered and logged in, go to our getting started page.